How to Dry HVAC Ducts After Moisture Exposure

 - Early signs of mold forming

-If these issues occur, additional drying or further investigation may be needed to identify hidden moisture sources.
+If these issues occur, additional drying or further investigation may be needed.
+For a more focused inspection process, use the steps in how to detect moisture inside air ducts.

 When Drying HVAC Ducts Is Not Enough